Norway bridge collapses, drivers of 2 vehicles rescued

 A similar nearby bridge in Sjoa in the Gudbrand valley, also made of glued laminated timber, collapsed in 2016.
 The driver of a truck who was crossing the bridge at the time of the collapse was slightly injured.

-Following that collapse, 11 similar bridges, including the one in Tretten, were temporarily closed by the Norwegian Public Roads Administration.
+Following that collapse, 11 similar bridges, including the one in Tretten, were temporarily closed by the government body that is in charge Norway’s infrastructure.
 The agency said in a report about the 2016 collapse that “the direct cause of the bridge collapse is a defective joint in the framework.”

 Norwegian transportation minister Jon-Ivar Nygård was due to visit the site of the latest bridge collapse later Monday.